recomb-conference/recomb2026/visa.md

        border-radius: 6px;
      "
      target="_blank">
-    Click here to get your visa support letter.
+    Click here to get your visa invitation letter.
   </a>
 </div>